cheqd/cheqd-node/docs/setup-and-configure/configure-new-validator.md

 ### Requesting CHEQ tokens for cheqd testnet

 Once you have successfully completed the steps above, please fill out our [**node operator onboarding form**](http://cheqd.link/join-testnet-form) so that you can acquire CHEQ testnet tokens required for staking on the network.
+The tokens will be send to your (validator) account address generated above.

 You will need to have the following details on hand to fill out the form:

 1. Node ID for your node
 2. IP address / DNS record that points to the node \(if you're using an IP address, a static IP is recommended\)
 3. Peer-to-peer \(P2P\) connection port \(default is `26656`\)
+4. Validator account address (begins with `cheqd`)

 If you need help or support, join our [**cheqd Community Slack** ](http://cheqd.link/join-cheqd-slack) and [ask for help](https://cheqd-community.slack.com/archives/C02AQ9UK4HY).